 Marquette County Ice Age NST Corridor Planning Process

 The Corridor Planning Process is comprised of three steps: 1) Scoping, 2) Identification of Alternative Trail Corridors, and 3) Selection of the Preferred Alternative Corridor.
-At each step, the trail planning partners will meet with county, town, and local jurisdiction boards, and host public Open House meetings, to discuss progress with the planning process.
+At each step, the trail planning partners will met with county, town, and local jurisdiction boards, and hosted public Open House meetings.

 Completion of the EA meets the environmental compliance requirements of the National Environmental Policy Act and Wisconsin Environmental Policy Act, to assess the potential effects of a proposed project on the human and natural environment.

 Cross Plains, WI 53528

 The National Park Service (NPS), in cooperation with WI Department of Natural Resources (WDNR), Ice Age Trail Alliance, Inc. (IATA), and the IATA Marquette County Chapter have completed a Corridor Plan and Environmental Assessment for the Ice Age National Scenic Trail in Marquette County, Wisconsin.
 The plan is now available for public comment through August 7, 2022.